The first audio is on Structuring, and the second is on Self-editing, and third: ‘making your book interesting’ with stories.

 Researching Competing Titles on Amazon

 About the Calculator.
-This number is updated every 2 hours by Amazon and is dependent on the number of sales a book makes, KU pages read, and KOLL downloads.
+First, you get the overall ranking from Amazon book detail page.
+This number is updated every 2 hours by Amazon and is dependent on the number of sales a book makes, KU pages read, and lender library downloads.

 The Hot-Selling Category Strategy.

 - In Amazon, type in keywords that best represent your book idea/s

 - Click on the most popular books and scroll down to where their categories are listed

 - Click on the #1 book and then further down, the #15 book and record their Kindle Book Sales Rank.

 Select a category that looks popular enough so that if your new release hits the top 15, you’ll benefit from some traffic to that category.

 If you are focussing on getting print sales, then don’t worry so much about the Kindle book sales rankings.

 To complement the above strategy, try to find a narrow gap in the marketplace where there are no competing book angles.